SS United States to Become World's Largest Artificial Reef

 A federal judge denied a deadline extension for the SS United States to vacate the Port of Philadelphia berth.
 This meant that the ship needed to leave by September 12, 2024; however, this has not been the case.
 With the historic SS United States threatened with eviction from Philadelphia, the SS United States Conservancy, who owns the ship, has been searching for a new home to no avail.
 Since a ruling in June stated the removal of the ship was necessary, both Okaloosa and Escambia Counties in Florida have expressed interest in purchasing the ocean liner to sink as an artificial reef.
 The conservancy wanted to extend the deadline to December 5, 2024.
 This was as hurricane season was reaching what turned out to be a devastating climax.
 However, this was denied by U.S. District Court Judge Anita B. Brody.
 Part of the reason for this denial was the lack of planning during the hearing from the conservancy to prove just how it would facilitate a move.
 The hope now is that a quick solution will prevail as the landlord, Penn Warehousing, could sell the ship if it’s not moved.
 Remember, it has already missed its court-mandated deadline.

-Making the SS United States Ship an Artificial Reef in Florida
+Transforming SS United States into Florida's Artificial Reef